googleapis/googleapis.github.io/HowToRPC.md

 multiplexing, streaming APIs, and advanced flow control.
 To learn more about working with gRPC, visit [grpc.io/docs](https://grpc.io/docs).

-If gRPC support is unavailable, Google APIs can also be called using HTTP/1 using the protocol described in the next section.
+If gRPC support is unavailable, Google APIs can also be called using HTTP/1.1 or later using the fallback protocol described in the next section.

 ### Authentication

-To use Google APIs, a client needs to use API keys for unauthenticated requests or OAuth tokens for authenticated requests.
-For more information, see [the Google Cloud Authentication Overview](https://cloud.google.com/docs/authentication/).
+To use Google APIs, a client needs to authenticate with an API key or an OAuth token.
+For more information, see
+[the Google Cloud Authentication Overview](https://cloud.google.com/docs/authentication/).

 API keys can be obtained from the